http://muttscomics.com/

 Well, of course, there was the Little Dog named Metro

-However, the books all started with a spider named Spidey.
-I had written this poem:
+However, the books all started with poem about a spider:

 I woke up the other day